If you want to run a podcast, it’s important to have a reliable audio recording and editing program for you or another member of your team.

 Podcasting for free is easy nowadays.
-There are so many podcast recording programs on the market.
+There are so many podcast recording software and programs on the market.
 These hosting tools and audio editor tools help you get the best results when producing content.

-Based on a number of factors, the best podcast recording software for free is Audacity.
+Based on a number of factors, the best podcast recording software for free is Audacity (see also our comparison of Audacity and Camtasia).
 It is a popular option for beginners who still need some guidance and for seasoned podcasters who want to make the most of a free program.

 With a diverse range of features, Audacity takes the win because of sync-Lock, truncate silence, savable EQ, fading, and more.